-The DCAT Research & Benchmarking Task Force will launch its second benchmarking survey, Value-Based Metrics, on May 9, 2017.
+The DCAT Research & Benchmarking Task Force launched its second benchmarking survey, Value-Based Metrics, on May 9, 2017.
 The purpose of the survey, which is being conducted by DCAT along with an external research firm, is to provide our membership with valuable insights on the best practices and key metrics used by pharmaceutical companies and suppliers to measure the benefits of value-creation activities.

 Who can participate: